iakovn/SMArtIInt/README.md

 ![Image](SMArtIInt_Icon.svg)
 # SMArtIInt
 The SMArtIINt Library aims to support the usage of different artificial intelligence models (AI) in Modelica simulation tools.

+Currently, it supports the following tools
+1. Dymola
+2. OpenModelica
+with
-Currently, it supports TensorFlow models exported as TFLite models within Dymola and OpenModelica.
+1. TensorFlow models exported as TFLite
+2. ONNX models.

 The repository contains a compiled version of the interface for usage in windows. __As a starting point open the Modelica Library.
 It contains some ready to run examples (SMartIInt.Tester) which demonstrate the usage.__ The corresponding python files which create the TF-Lite models are located in Resources\ExampleNeuralNets.